 Articles

-Inclusive advertising: How to create a campaign that celebrates diversity!
+Inclusive advertising: How to create a campaign that celebrates diversity

 As a marketer, you're acutely aware that different messages resonate with different demographics.
 A brand targeting urban college students will have a different narrative than one targeting rural retirees.
 Unless your brand caters to a single, hyper-specific customer base, a one-size-fits-all approach to ad campaigns is not only tactless—it can impact your bottom line.